oliviaylong/oliviaylong.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a 4th year PhD student advised by Professor Shanhui Fan at Stanford University.
-My research I am broadly interested in ....
+I am a 4th year PhD student advised by Professor [Shanhui Fan] (https://fangroup.stanford.edu/) at Stanford University.
+My research thus far includes designing nanophotonic metamaterials for optical computing and imaging applications, as well as simulating new physical phenomena using synthetic frequency dimensions.

 Before Stanford, I received my A.B. in Physics from Princeton University, with certificates in Engineering Physics and Computer Science (2020).
-I was fortunate to be advised by Professor Emily Carter and received the Engineering Physics Thesis Prize upon graduation.
+I was fortunate to be advised by Professor [Emily Carter] (https://carter.princeton.edu/) and received the Engineering Physics Thesis Prize upon graduation.
 In 2023, I received my M.S. in Electrical Engineering from Stanford University, concentrating in Physical Technology.

 I am grateful to be supported by the NSF Graduate Research Fellowship and the Stanford Graduate Fellowship.